 It’s easy to buy a load of soil for your aspiring vegetable garden rather than relying on the soil in your garden.
 That way, you avoid any contamination over time with various pollutants.
 When you buy high-quality soil from a reliable supplier, you ensure that you are not exposing your family to danger.

 We would love to say that no specific group in the population is more at risk than others.
 The reality is that a lot of public housing has unfortunately been built at a time when lead was added to paint.
 The reason is that it increased durability.
 The health of the inhabitants was often not taken into consideration when making decisions on materials to use for the construction.

 If you do live in public housing, we very much encourage you to take steps to find out when it was built.
 Ensure that the necessary testing is done, especially when the paint is starting to show problems.

 This article has handled some of the issues extensively.
 We found it important to give you a detailed insight into the possible risks.
 As you are aware, lead paint in a home is not to be ignored.
 The health consequences are very real.
 Testing is important and should be done both inside and outside.
 The soil should also be tested if you intend to eat the products you grow there yourself.

 Are you a landlord?

-There is always an inherent risk associated with the purchase of property, and on top of that there is the question is whether or not you are ready to take the responsibility upon yourself to deal with all the trouble you will be facing when you’re a landlord.
-Perhaps you end up renting out your place to someone who has difficulties paying the rent on time, and as a consequence you are having to find the money for the mortgage somewhere else.
+There is always an inherent risk associated with the purchase of the property.
+On top of that, you would also ask yourself if you are ready to accept the extra work.
+You will have extra responsibilities and challenges and be facing other troubles if you are a landlord.
+Perhaps you end up renting your place to someone who has difficulties paying the rent on time.
+Consequently, you have to find the money for the mortgage somewhere else.

 Being a landlord means financial gains